gearglow/ReptiliaWithATwist/The List - Notes.md

 - "Look!
 Up in the sky!"
 "It's a bird!"
 "It's a plane!"
 Colin Creevey yelled.
 "It's Beauxbatons!"

+- Dealing with Dragons: H & L help E carve out a full-sensory illusion runic schema, remote-triggered by an aetheric rune, which puts on a show and distracts the dragon.
+Meanwhile, E uses a tunneling spell to circle under the arena, pop out next to the golden egg, snag it, and escape.
+She dispels the illusion at the exit, takes a bow, and saunters off.

 ## Cool Magic Elysia Can Do

 - Contingent spells